aquariiuu/css-send/README.md

 ### Conditionals

 These are probably very janky and might slow down visible rendering so use at your own risk but so far they work pretty well in the small-scale contexts I have tried them in.
 To use a conditional css variable, create your variable (preferably in `:root` since thats where the JS will send the data anyway) using ternaries prefixed by `eval` to let the JS know its an equation.
 This is best described using an example, so below is an example of a div that changes background color based on scroll position.
+For javascript variables, use the css variables but styled in a javscript way i guess? `scroll`, `lastClickX`, etc.

 ```
 :root{